meramsey/whois-alt-for-python/README.md

 Install it with:

 ```
-pip install whois_alt
+pip install wizard_whois
 ```

 Original description goes under.

 ___

-whois_alt
+wizard_whois
 =========

 A WHOIS retrieval and parsing library for Python.

 ## Dependencies

 None!
 All you need is the Python standard library.
+Optional RDAP WHOIS based lookups require requests and json libraries.

 ## Instructions